l7mp/stunner/README.md

 Kubernetes lets you use your own [fix IP address and domain name](https://kubernetes.io/docs/concepts/services-networking/service/#choosing-your-own-ip-address), but the default installation scripts do not support this.)
-WebRTC clients will need to learn the external IP and port somehow; this is outside the scope of STUNner, but see our [Kurento demo](#demo) for a way to communicate the STUN/TURN address and port back to WebRTC clients during user registration.
+WebRTC clients will need to learn the external IP and port somehow; this is outside the scope of STUNner, but see our [demos](#demos) for a way to communicate the STUN/TURN address and port back to WebRTC clients during user registration.

 In order to simplify the integration of STUNner with the rest of the WebRTC services, STUNner stores the dynamic IP address/port assigned by Kubernetes into the `ConfigMap` named